 *Email addresses are not considered directory information

-To permit access to, release of, transfer of, or to communicate personally identifiable information contained in academic records to any party by any means, including oral, written or electronic.
+To permit access to, release of, transfer of, or communication of personally identifiable information contained in academic records to any party by any means, including oral, written, or electronic.

 Any academic information directly related to a student that is maintained by an institution, not including sole possession, law enforcement, employment or medical records, or records created after a student has left the university.